The ILO/Japan Multi-bilateral Programme provides technical cooperation projects as a Regional Programme since 1974.

 The Government of Japan, acknowledging the difficulties faced by developing countries in the region, worked with ILO Regional Office for Asia and the Pacific (ROAP) in Bangkok to establish the ILO/Japan Multi-bilateral Programme in 1974.
 This regional programme combines the technical expertise of the ILO, with financial support from the Government of Japan.
 The ILO/Japan Multi-bilateral Programme covers Asia and the Pacific countries in promoting Decent Work in the region through the projects at community level, national level and regional level.

 The Government of Japan have been supporting ILO’s decent work country programmes and regional priorities with ILO’s expertise on labour, especially in focus to social dialogues, social protection and collaboration with ASEAN and UN organizations.

 Currently, the Government of Japan provides support following projects:

-- Way out of Informality: Facilitating Formalization of the Informal Economy in South Asia (1 June 2012 – 31 December 2016)
+- Way Out of Informality: Facilitating Formalization of the Informal Economy in South Asia (1 June 2012 – 31 December 2016)

 The ILO/Japan Multi-bilateral Programme, under the overall guidance of the Regional Director in ILO-ROAP, works in close collaboration with specialists in ILO Decent Work Teams and ILO Country Offices in the target countries in the region.
 The ILO/Japan Multi-bilateral Programme Desk comprising Chief Technical Adviser,, Programme Officer, Programme Assistant, is responsible for ensuring the smooth delivery of the projects to the beneficiaries in the region as well as the management of CTA and other staff in the projects in ILO-ROAP, Decent Work Teams and Country Offices.